pingcap/docs-cn/resources/figma-quick-start-guide.md

 Within this Frame, you can begin your designs.

-### Step 4: Design your figure
+### Step 4: Design your diagram

 You are recommended to copy and paste the existing objects within other Frames into the new Frame.

 > **Note:**
 >
-> * To ensure a consistent style for figures, design a figure **based on shapes and the color scheme in the tidb-sketch-book file**.
+> * To ensure a consistent style for diagrams, design a diagram **based on shapes and the color scheme in the tidb-sketch-book file**.
 > * Set text fonts to **Ubuntu**.

 #### Pick a color